-Electric bus technology has improved significantly over the past five years and can now handle most of the City of Edmonton’s bus service needs related to hours of operation, geographic distance, and temperature extremes.
+Electric bus technology has improved significantly over the past five years and can now handle most of the City of Edmonton’s bus service needs related to hours of operation, geographic distance and temperature extremes.
 Another factor supporting the purchase decision was the availability of government funding.

 There is no firm date as to when electric buses will become a major portion of Edmonton’s transit fleet.
 There are a number of factors that come into play, including availability of funding, government legislation and technological changes.
-A long term strategy for electric buses will be included in the capital budget cycle for 2019-2022.
+A long-term strategy for electric buses will be included in the capital budget cycle for 2019-2022.

 Electric buses have different needs beyond what a diesel bus requires in a transit garage.
-Charging systems, electric generator backup and battery storage are a few of the garage updates required to support electric buses.
+Charging systems, electric generator backup and battery storage are a few garage updates required to support electric buses.

 Winter Feasibility Study Test